rsmp-nordic/sxl-tools/README.md

 --------------------

 * Requires: pip3 install pyyaml tabulate --user (or apt install python3-tabulate)
-* Prints extended fields if they "--extended" option is used.
+* Prints extended fields if the "--extended" option is used.
 * Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "range" fields is also supported.
 The "range" field can be added using xlsx2yaml using the -e flag